Dynamical Landscape and Multistability of a Climate Model: Results

 \subsection{Automatic determination of the metastable states}

-The previously discussed results have been obtained using the -- methodologically standard -- top-down approach based on the careful use of targeted numerical simulations, differing for the chosen intensity of stochastic forcings or altogether neglecting it.

-The basic issue we want to solve is that, while in Fig.~\ref{fig:ocdiff_0_phsp} the SB and W state clearly appear as corresponding to local maxima of the projected invariant measure, this is not the case for the C state, in this as well as in many other 2D projections we have tested.
+The basic issue we want to address now is that, while in Fig.~\ref{fig:ocdiff_0_phsp} the SB and W state clearly appear as corresponding to local maxima of the projected invariant measure, this is not the case for the C state, in this as well as in many other 2D projections we have tested.
 Indeed, it has been impossible with the tools developed so far to find any direct evidence of the C state in the stochastic integrations.
 As described in Sect.~\ref{sec:Climatology of setup A}, the discovery of the C state has been serendipitous and based on the exploration of the phase space via forward deterministic simulations.
-We next show what can be obtained about the structural properties of the climate by treating the output of some given numerical simulations as pseudo-observations of an in principle unknown model, and applying a suite of data driven methods \cite{faccoID,rodriguez2018computing,science_DPA} presented in Section~\ref{sec:topography}
+We next show what can be obtained by applying the suite of data driven methods \cite{faccoID,rodriguez2018computing,science_DPA} presented in Section~\ref{sec:topography} to the output of some given numerical simulations taken as pseudo-observations of an in principle unknown model.

-We first consider a numerical integration of the model in setup B lasting $6\cdot10^4$ years and performed with $\sigma=12 \%$, the lowest value of noise considered in this work.
-From the complete trajectory of $O(10^5)$ d.o.f.~recorded with having temporal resolution of one time step, we construct a severely coarse-grained version of the phase space by a set of monthly averaged temperatures measured every 10 months (hence, decimated with respect to the standard monthly averaged dataset) at three different pressures (300, 500 and 1000 hPa) and 32 different latitudes, for a total of 96 variables.
+We first consider a numerical integration of the model in setup B lasting $6\cdot10^4$ years and performed with $\sigma=12 \%$.
+From the complete trajectory of $O(10^5)$ d.o.f.~recorded with having temporal resolution of one time step, we construct a severely coarse-grained version of the phase space by a set of 30-day averaged air temperatures measured every 10 months (hence, decimated with respect to the standard 30-day averaged dataset in previous sections) at three different pressures (300, 500 and 1000 hPa) and 32 different latitudes, for a total of $n=96$ variables.
 The quasipotential as a function of these variables is, in principle, a 96-dimensional function, which cannot be visualized or estimated in a simple manner.

-By using the approach outlined in Sec. \ref{sec:topography}, we study the topography of this function.
-We first estimate the intrinsic dimension of the manifold containing the data, which turns out to be $\sim 11$, significantly smaller than the number of variables {\footnote{Note that we should not in any way interpret this number as representative of the actual effective dimension of the attractor of the climate system, because the coarse graining procedure applied in space and time filters out almost entirely the dynamics -- which is prevalent in this climate model as well as in reality -- occurring over time scales shorter than one seasons and featuring longitudinally symmetric structure \cite{Ghil2020}.}}.
-This number is approximately scale invariant: indeed the estimated value does not change significantly if the data set is significantly undersampled.